TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- What do we make official?
+	- Vent sprites certainly because we already have an official vent physical material
+	- Maybe some complex-shaped stuff
+		- The steel crate
+	- Entire garden biome

 - First sort out physicals and handle the aquarium spawning at the very end
 	- Apparently resizing physical bodies doesn't honor the custom physical collider.
 		- Only if it's a box